Stories from the Are You series:

 “Got to thinking,” he repeated, “twenty-five years gone by…maybe she doesn’t mean to come out after all.
 Maybe I oughta go back and get her.”

 His timing was fortuitous, at any rate.
-When the business week began that Tuesday, Mabel and her aunt opened the blinds to find three visitors peering through the glass—each a rival in the theatrical supply trade.
-They’d come earliest, clued in by the grapevine, to eye over the inventory.
+When the business week began that Tuesday, Mabel and her aunt opened the blinds to find three visitors peering through the glass, each a rival in the theatrical supply trade.
+They’d come to eye over the inventory.

 Word on the street was, Ernestine Tolhurst was headed for California.

 This was gratifying to the neighbors, that nothing was going to happen very soon.
 No renovations, no fancy people arriving to nudge them out.
-And no reason not, since the agreed-on rent was a nominal dollar—and as Maxwell, Throckmorton’s right hand, advised—to headquarter the periodical “Night Crimes” at this this handy site; later, possibly, “Shamus Omnibus”, as well.
+And no reason not, since (as Maxwell, Throckmorton’s right hand, advised), the agreed-on rent was a nominal dollar, to headquarter the periodicals “Night Crimes” and “Shamus Omnibus” at this this handy site.

 Dexter said, “Soon’s you’re settled, we’ll come out and visit.
 Honeymoon.”

-“But what,” Mabel asked both of them, “are we telling those two nice ladies?
+“But what,” Mabel asked them both, “are we telling those two nice ladies?
 We should invite Mrs. Felcher and Mrs. Rosemont, now we’re all friends…”